 You might also want to check out Chinatown.

 I did a study abroad in Oxford last fall and would pretty much go to LDN every weekend, mostly to go shopping.
 I don’t know if you care, but my favorite shopping route was to start in Knightsbrigde at Harod’s, have breakfast at the Harod’s bakery, (the only semi-affordable thing there) then walked up either Park Lane Road or through Hyde Park up to Oxford Street/Marble Arch.
 The Primark was right there, and then would continue on down Oxford Street hitting up the shops.
 There are multiples of everything, theres a RI and New Look and everything down by the Primark, and then there are other locations down by Oxford Circus.
 Selfridges is past the Primark on the way to Oxford Circus where the big-major-greatest-thing-in-the-world Topshop/man is, along with literally 5 H&M, and a really good Urban Outfitters.
 The stores up there are bigger and have more stuff.
 Then turn around and go back to Oxford Circus and would go down Regent Street.

 Sorry if thats WAY too much/overkill but I always loved doing that soooo much.
 Its a long walk so if you don’t like to walk, you can just take the tube, but its a pretty walk through Hyde Park and just around in general.
 London’s a big city and I wouldn’t have figured out my path from just one visit.

-Sorry, one last note, Oxford Street has a website, so you might want to check it out and do some research on the different stores.posted over 4 years ago
+Sorry, one last note, Oxford Street has a website, so you might want to check it out and do some research on the different stores.posted almost 8 years ago

 You could head to Dover Street market, if even just for a look.
 It’s Rei Kawakubo’s place, the woman behind Comme des Garçons?
 I hear it’s amazing.
 Like the posters before me, I love Covent Garden as there’s such a nice atmosphere around there.